-On May 3, 2019, the Company together with certain of its direct and indirect domestic subsidiaries (the "Borrowers") and the other loan parties party thereto entered into a Credit Agreement with JPMorgan Chase Bank, N.A., as administrative agent, and the lenders from time to time party thereto, for borrowings of up to \$60,000 under a revolving credit facility (including up to \$5,000 for letters of credit), and borrowings of up to \$40,000 under a term loan facility that is available to be drawn until May 3, 2020.
+On May 3, 2019, the Company, Borrowers and the other loan parties party thereto entered into the Credit Agreement for borrowings of up to \$60,000 under a revolving credit facility (including up to \$5,000 for letters of credit), and borrowings of up to \$40,000 under a term loan facility that is available to be drawn until May 3, 2020.
 The Credit Agreement also permits the Borrowers, subject to certain requirements, to arrange with lenders for an aggregate of up to \$50,000 of additional revolving and/or term loan commitments (both of which are currently uncommitted), for potential aggregate revolving and term loan commitments under the Credit Agreement of up to \$150,000.
 The Credit Agreement matures on May 3, 2024.